The Vue Vite example is a runnable Vue 3 app for @vue-solana/vue.

 - Enter a recipient address and amount, then send a real transfer.
 Keep the example on devnet while testing.

-The transfer example initializes the buffer browser polyfill with import { Buffer } from "buffer/".
-Restart the Vite dev server if Vite previously cached an externalized buffer import.
+The transfer example initializes the browser Buffer polyfill with installSolanaBufferPolyfill() from @vue-solana/vue/buffer-polyfill.
+Restart the Vite dev server if Vite previously cached an externalized Buffer import.

 Devnet SOL